NLH COFFEE ROASTERS

-On our previous day talk with [email protected] the Kiambethu Tea Farm Tour in Limuru ( near Nairobi); she recommended that instead of making the trip to Kericho for the tea plantations and Mombasa for the tea Auctions and Brokers, we would be better served visiting KTDA (Kenya Tea Development Agency Ltd ) It’s the Leading Management agency for the small scale tea farmers in Kenya, Africa.
-KTDA was formed on the privatization of Kenya Tea Development Authority June 2000 to provide effective Management services to the tea sector for efficient production, processing and marketing of high quality tea.
-And investing in related profitable ventures for the benefit of shareholders and other stake holders.
+On our previous day's talk with [email protected] the Kiambethu Tea Farm Tour in Limuru ( near Nairobi); she recommended that instead of making the trip to Kericho for the tea plantations and Mombasa for the tea Auctions and Brokers, we would be better served to visit KTDA (Kenya Tea Development Agency Ltd ) It’s the Leading Management agency for the small scale tea farmers in Kenya, Africa.
+KTDA was formed on the privatization of Kenya Tea Development Authority in June 2000 to provide effective Management services to the tea sector for efficient production, processing, and marketing of high-quality tea.
+And investing in related profitable ventures for the benefit of shareholders and other stakeholders.

-Meanwhile he was giving us a short preview on tea growing in Kenya.
-The main tea growing areas in Kenya are situated in and around the highland areas on both sides of the Great Rift Valley; and astride the Equator within altitudes of between 1500 metres and 2700 metres above the sea level.
+Meanwhile, he was giving us a short preview of tea growing in Kenya.
+The main tea growing areas in Kenya are situated in and around the highland areas on both sides of the Great Rift Valley, and astride the Equator within altitudes of between 1500 metres and 2700 metres above sea level.
 These regions include the areas around Mt.
-Kenya, the Aberdares escarpments , the Nyambene hills in the Central Kenya , the Mau escarpment , Kericho Highlands, Nandi and Kisii Highlands and the the Cherangani Hills.
+Kenya, the Aberdares escarpments, the Nyambene hills in Central Kenya, the Mau escarpment, Kericho Highlands, Nandi and Kisii Highlands, and the Cherangani Hills.

-We learnt that most of the Kenyan Tea is organically produced.
-The volcanic soils in this areas provide a rich soil that does not require much to nourish the tea plant.
-Organic tea is grown following strict rules of organic cultivation, using only natural elements in the treatment of the soil, fertilization process and providing natural light instead of any artificial light source.
+We learned that most Kenyan Tea is organically produced.
+The volcanic soils in these areas provide rich soil that does not require much to nourish the tea plant.
+Organic tea is grown following strict rules of organic cultivation, using only natural elements in the treatment of the soil, and fertilization process and providing natural light instead of any artificial light source.
 It makes no use whatsoever of destructive chemicals, preferring to go the natural way and encouraging Nature to provide for better crop cultivation.
-Chemicals are known to destroy not only the land where they are used, but also the surrounding ecosystem.
+Chemicals are known to destroy not only the land where they are used but also the surrounding ecosystem.

-They use natural fertilizers such as compost, natural organic matter and plants provide all the nutrients and elements needed by the soil to grow better crops.
-Tea bushes are planted - from 1 metre to 1.5 metres apart - to follow the natural contours of the landscape, sometimes growing on specially prepared terraces to help irrigation and to prevent erosion..
+They use natural fertilizers such as compost, and natural organic matter, and plants provide all the nutrients and elements needed by the soil to grow better crops.
+Tea bushes are planted - from 1 metre to 1.5 metres apart - to follow the natural contours of the landscape, sometimes growing on specially prepared terraces to help with irrigation and to prevent erosion.

-We took samples of the different teas and steeped as recommend.
-At 185˚F for 3-4 minutes, to bring out the Theaflavins in the catechins .
+We took samples of the different teas and steeped them as recommended.
+At 185˚F for 3-4 minutes, bring out the Theaflavins in the catechins.